Rockies vs. Cubs: Betting Trends, Records ATS, Home/Road Splits

 Rockies Betting Records & Stats

-- The Rockies have been chosen as underdogs in 127 games this year and have walked away with the win 46 times (36.2%) in those games.
+- The Rockies have been victorious in 47, or 36.7%, of the 128 contests they have been chosen as underdogs in this season.

-- Colorado has a record of 24-54 in games where bookmakers have it as underdogs of at least +150 on the moneyline.
+- Colorado has entered 78 games this season as the underdog by +150 or more and is 24-54 in those contests.

-- The moneyline set for this matchup implies the Rockies have a 40% chance of walking away with the win.
+- Sportsbooks have implied with the moneyline set for this matchup that the Rockies have a 40% chance of pulling out a win.

-- So far this season, Colorado and its opponents have hit the over in 66 of its 142 games with a total.
+- Colorado and its opponents have hit the over in 66 of its 143 games with a total this season.

-- In 34 games with a line this season, the Rockies have a mark of 20-14-0 against the spread.
+- The Rockies are 20-14-0 against the spread in their 34 games that had a posted line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!